Questions:

 6:and the presence of absence:

 Here is another flag option that is very useful.
-We can use -v
+We can use -v to invert

 our search, i.e., we want to output